 Abstract (70 words, at 78)

 Agricultural research reflects complex institutional and interpersonal relationships that have historically been, and continue to be, subject to power imbalances.
-Recently, the Data Feminism framework was developed to aid scientists in understanding and addressing power imbalances inherent in their work.
+Recently, the Data Feminism framework was developed to aid scientists in understanding and addressing power imbalances inherent in research.
 We present evidence that its application in agricultural research concomitantly fosters creativity and leads to more transformative outcomes.
 Many researchers already practice Data Feminism; formalizing those efforts will make the work more intentional, visible, and in time, ubiquitous.

 Introduction

 Power may be defined as a relationship through which one can obtain one’s will even in the face of resistance from others(CITE).
 Agriculture involves the cultivation of land to produce food; as the former becomes a prerequisite for the latter, power dynamics emerge.
 Indeed, over thousands of years and across civilizations, agriculture has enabled, fomented, and reflected power hierarchies(CITE).
-It follows that the interpersonal and institutional relationships upon which agricultural research is built mirrors those artifacts, with potentially profound ethical and social consequences.
+It follows that the interpersonal and institutional relationships upon which agricultural research is built mirrors those artifacts, with profound ethical and social consequences.
 This is not unique to agricultural research; global recognition of the need to intentionally examine how power interacts with science has spurred the creation of new academic fields(CITE).
 While social scientists have long recognized these interactions(AllenSachs), technical scientists are increasingly being asked to consider the context of their work.
 There have been calls for and attempts to codify reflexivity in the fields of food studies and agroecology(CITEagroecologyeuropedeWitNickLiebmanthing), but it remains a formidable task in agriculture.
-We believe the recently developed Data Feminism frameworkCITE, which targets technical scientists, is particularly well-suited to support agricultural researchers in this pursuit.
+The recently developed Data Feminism frameworkCITE, which targets technical scientists, is particularly well-suited to support agricultural researchers in this pursuit.
 The framework is rooted in empirical studies of power and emphasizes intersectionality, or the inability to study dimensions of power in isolation (XX).
-It is action-oriented and domain-agnostic, and D’Ignazio and Klein’s (2020) work has been highly cited in numerous disciplinary contexts.
+Because it is action-oriented and domain-agnostic, D’Ignazio and Klein’s (2020) work has been highly cited in numerous disciplinary contexts.
 To our knowledge, it has had limited interpretation in the context of agriculture, though a recent study evaluated the National Agricultural Statistics Service (NASS) agency of the United States Department of Agriculture (USDA) on their data reporting practices through the lens of Data Feminism(CITERISSING).

 We posit that explicit application of the data feminism framework would positively contribute to research creativity, stakeholder participation, and agricultural sustainability writ large.
 To support this thesis, we discuss the application of Data Feminism themes (power, reciprocity, and framing) in the research process, with accompanying example activities and demonstrably positive outcomes (Table 1).